The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Introduction

 \subsection{Contribution and outline}

-In this paper, we investigate the finite block-length regime of the MIMO Rayleigh block-fading channel.
-The focus is on the asymptotic behavior of the error probability when the coding rate is a small perturbation of the ergodic capacity, therefore following the works of \cite{HAY09} on the second-order coding rate (see also \cite[Section~IV]{POL10}).
-However, block-fading channels, be they single-input single-output (SISO) or MIMO, are inherently non-ergodic so that the second-order coding rate as introduced in \cite{HAY09} is ill-defined.
-To circumvent this issue, \cite{POL11} assumes coding over a large number of independent realizations of increasingly large block-fading channels, which makes the overall channel ergodic (the article is actually restricted to SISO channels but would easily adapt to the MIMO case).
-In the present article, we take the approach of inducing ergodicity by growing the channel matrix dimensions.
-Indeed, assuming an $N\times K$ channel matrix with independent standard Gaussian entries, letting $K, N\to\infty$, the channel becomes ergodic in the limit (even for a single channel use).
-This ensures that communications at rates arbitrarily close to the ergodic capacity are possible in this regime and it becomes natural to investigate the optimal average error probability for the second-order coding rate when $K$, $N$, and the block length $n$ grow simultaneously, i.e., the asymptotically achievable error probability for rates within $\Oc(1/\sqrt{nK})$ of the ergodic capacity.
+We focus on the asymptotic behavior of the error probability when the coding rate is a small perturbation of the ergodic capacity, and hence follow the line of work of~\cite{HAY09} on the second-order coding rate (see also \cite[Section~IV]{POL10}).
+We take the approach of inducing ergodicity in the inherently non-ergodic quasi-static fading channel by growing the channel matrix dimensions.
+Indeed, assuming an $N\times K$ channel matrix with independent standard Gaussian entries, letting $K, N\to\infty$ at the same speed, the channel becomes ergodic in the limit (even for a single channel use).
+This ensures that communications at rates arbitrarily close to the asymptotic capacity are possible in this regime and it becomes natural to investigate the optimal average error probability for the second-order coding rate when $K$, $N$, and the block-length $n$ grow simultaneously, i.e., the asymptotically achievable error probability for rates within $\Oc(1/\sqrt{nK})$ of the ergodic capacity ($nK$ being the total number of symbols in each codeword).